k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 First, download the files in this folder.
 The contents of each file are as follows:
 * `OthelloClient.py`: Contains the logic for the UI and user input, as well as the game runner
 * `strategy.py`: Contains the A.I. strategy logic, as well as some functions for manipulating a game board
-* `RulesEvaluator.py`: Contains functions that return information about the state of a board, as well as applying the Othello rules to determining the validity of moves, checking game state, etc.
 * `config.json`: Contains constants that affect the A.I. logic, accessibility settings, and more.
 More information in the [Configuration](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Othello#configuration) section.
 * `README.md`: You're reading it right now!